gharinicbe/Logisticregproj/README.md

 Navigate to the cloned directory in your terminal.

-Run the heart_disease_prediction.py script using the following command:
+Run the LogisticHeartfinalproj.ipynb script using the following command:

 Copy code
-python heart_disease_prediction.py
+python LogisticHeartfinalproj.ipynb
 The script will generate a logistic regression model to predict the likelihood of heart disease based on the collected data.

 The script will also generate a decision tree and a random forest model, and compare their performance to the logistic regression model.